• Skip to main content

 You can tell when they're ready as they will more than double in size and start to grow a little shoot.

-I harvest mine when the tails are just a few millimetres long, the width of the chickpea or so, ¼ - ½ an inch long.
+I harvest my sprouting chickpeas when the tails are just a few millimetres long, the width of the chickpea or so, ¼ - ½ an inch long.

 Their outer coating may be loose; that's fine.
 You can discard those or not, and it's up to you.
 I prefer to leave mine as the jackets add texture, fibre and look earthy and pretty.